loic-sharma/BaGet/docs/quickstart/gcp.md

-# Running BaGet on Google Cloud
+# Run BaGet on Google Cloud Platform

 !!! warning
     This page is a work in progress!